zagto/zagtOS/README.md

 - Bootloader for both UEFI and Multiboot2
 - An own [build tool](buildtool.cpp) to track dependencies between subprojects
 - DebugBridge that can collect core dumps of Processes over the (virtual) serial port
-- Currently only x86_64, but written with portability in mind
+- Currently on x86_64 and ARMv8 (WIP)
-- Current area of work: first device drivers (PS/2 and AHCI)
+- Current area of work: adding storage / file system support

 ## Building